 I spent one afternoon talking with anyone I would meet there.
 I really enjoyed this time but I’m afraid the contact will be very limited if you cannot speak Indonesian.
 You can still expect a swarm of cheerful kids following you everywhere.

 About 40 minutes from Fadhila you have a lake filled with harmless jellyfish.
-Thousands years ago they got stucked there without any predators around thus they never developed any defence mechanism.
-You can swim with them and even touch it.
+Thousands years ago they got stucked there without any predators around, thus they never developed any defence mechanism.
+You can swim with them and even touch them (very gently and as few as possible).

 You have a lots of options almost all located on the North coast of Malenge islands.
 I’ve chosen Sera Beach and was quite satisfied.
 Price are the same than in Fadhila (200’000 IDR per person per day).